 From live TV to breaking news and the latest sports.
 It will all soon be available on a slew of devices in real-time with YouTube TV.
 Google’s latest foray into internet TV streaming.
 While the launch is only limited to select few cities more will be available in the near future.

 How much will YouTube TV cost, what channels will be available, and will ads still be present inside videos?
 Or when can you get it?
-These are just a few of many concerns.
+These are just a few of many questions or concerns.
 Below are some additional details about YouTube TV and info on whether or not it can replace cable.